GerhardMe/GameOfMultiVerse/README.md

 ### Purpose

-Each valid Game of Life ruleset is assigned a unique integer identifier.
+Each valid Game of Life ruleset is assigned a unique integer ID.
 The mapping is deterministic and reversible.

 ---